 How Electric Current Creates a Magnetic Field

 This how it works covers How Electric Current Creates a Magnetic Field within Magnetic Fields for GCSE Physics.
-Revise Magnetic Fields in Magnetism for GCSE Physics with 13 exam-style questions and 12 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 7 of 14 in this topic.
+Revise Magnetic Fields in Magnetism for GCSE Physics with 14 exam-style questions and 12 flashcards.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
+It is section 6 of 13 in this topic.
 Use this how it works to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position